 I don't want to make my kids and family feel guilty about spending money.
-If your family starts to get nervous about any kind of money conversations with you, because they know you are a FIRE freak, that is a sign you have taken things too far.
+If your family starts to get nervous about any money conversations with you because they know you are a FIRE freak, that is a sign you have taken things too far.

 It becomes about communicating with yourself and your family about what you are trying to accomplish.
 Maybe there are areas that you want to cut back spending because they hurt your long term goals.
 But there could be areas where you compromise your own happiness or consider what your family would enjoy.

 It is the classic case of not taking a good thing too far.
 Don't make money a contentious conversation in your household.

-We also need to realize that everyones perception and implementation of FIRE is going to be different.
+We also need to realize that everyone's perception and implementation of FIRE is going to be different.
 There is not a one size fits all.
-It would be easy if there was a definitive FIRE manual, but that doesn't exist (maybe I should create one?)
+It would be easy if there were a definitive FIRE manual, but that doesn't exist (maybe I should create one?)

 Learning to Enjoy Life

-When I was spending more money than I earned, I was buying into the lie that purchasing large electronics was going to make me happy.
-The extreme opposite of that concept is thinking that saving every possible cent is going to make me happy.
+When I was spending more money than I earned, I was buying into the lie that purchasing large electronics would make me happy.
+The extreme opposite of that concept is thinking that saving every possible cent will make me happy.
 I might have less debt and a larger bank account, but the outcome becomes no different.

 When we exchange extreme spending with extreme saving, we are switching one bad situation with another.